DataDog/documentation/content/en/tracing/llm_observability/tracing_concepts.md

 LLM Observability categorizes spans by their span kind, which defines the type of work the span is performing.
 This can give you more granular insights on what operations are being performed by your LLM application.
 LLM Observability currently supports the following span kinds:
 - *LLM*: A call to an LLM.
-- *Workflow*: A sequence of operations which include LLM calls and any surrounding operations.
+- *Workflow*: A sequence of operations which include LLM calls and any supporting operations.
 - *Agent*: A series of decisions and operations made by an autonomous agent.
 - *Tool*: A call to external programs or services, such as a web API or a database.
 - *Task*: Any standalone step in a workflow or agent that does not involve a call to an external service.